 - 1. Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment; - 2.
-Submission to or rejection of such conduct by an individual is used as the basis for an employment decision, and - 3.
-Such conduct has the purpose or effect to interfere with an individual's work performance or creates a hostile or intimidating environment.
+Submission to or rejection of such conduct by an individual is used as the basis for an employment decision; - 3.
+Such conduct has the purpose or effect to interfere with an individual's work performance or creates a hostile or intimidating environment; - 4.
+Such conduct or behavior was known by the aggressor to be unwelcome, harmful or offensive; or - 5.
+A person of average sensibilities would clearly have understood that the behavior or conduct was unwelcome, harmful or offensive.

-A. Quid Pro Quo
+Quid Pro Quo